-The low smoke emissions produced by the special features inside the Solution 1.8 wood insert's firebox mean that your household will release up to 90 percent less smoke into the outside environment than if you used an older conventional stove.
+The low smoke emissions produced by the special features inside the Solution 2.3 firebox mean that your household will release up to 90 percent less smoke into the outside environment than if you used an older conventional stove.
 But there is more to the emission control technologies than protecting the environment.